-WHEREAS it is expedient to provide for the trial for ecclesiastical offences of persons in holy orders licensed by the Bishop of Newcastle and of other persons in holy orders resident in the Diocese of Newcastle.
+WHEREAS it is expedient to provide for the trial for ecclesiastical offences of persons in holy orders licensed by the Bishop of Newcastle and of other persons in holy orders resident in the Diocese of Newcastle

-BE IT THEREFORE ORDAINED by the Bishop Clergy and Laity of the Diocese of Newcastle in Synod assembled as follows:-
+BE IT THEREFORE ORDAINED by the Bishop Clergy and Laity of the Diocese of Newcastle in Synod assembled as follows:

-PART 1 - PRELIMINARY
+PART I- PRELIMINARY

-- (1) This Ordinance may be cited as the "Clergy Discipline Ordinance 1966-2001". - (2) The Tribunal Ordinance 1934 is in this clause referred to as the former Ordinance. - (3) The former Ordinance is hereby repealed. - (4) The repeal effected by sub-clause (3) of this clause shall not affect any investigation trial proceeding or remedy in respect of any right privilege obligation liability penalty forfeiture sentence or punishment and any such investigation trial proceeding or remedy may be instituted continued or enformed and any such penalty forfeiture sentence or punishment may be imposed as if this Ordinance had not been made. - This Synod adopts in its entirety the Offences Canon No. 4 of 1962 of General Synod. - 1B.
-Amended 1984
+- 1. (1) This Ordinance may be cited as the "Clergy Discipline Ordinance 1966" - (2) The Tribunal Ordinance 1934 is in this clause referred to as the former Ordinance - (3) The former Ordinance is hereby repealed - (4) The repeal effected by sub-clause (3) of this clause shall not affect any investigation trial proceeding or remedy in respect of any right privilege obligation liability penalty forfeiture sentence or punishment and any such investigation trial proceeding or remedy may be instituted continued or enformed and any such penalty forfeiture sentence or punishment may be imposed as if this Ordinance had not been made - (added 1976) This Synod adopts in its entirety the Offences Canon No. 4 of 1962 of General Synod

-This Synod adopts in its entirety the Offences Amendment Canon No.7 of 1981 of General Synod
+- 1B. (added 1994) This Synod adopts in its entirety the Offences Amendment Canon no. 7 of 1981 of General Synod.

-This Ordinance is divided into Parts as follows:-
+- 2. This Ordinance is divided into Parts as follows:

-Part I - Preliminary (Clauses 1-3)
+- Part I Preliminary (Clauses 1-3)

-Part II - Charges (Clauses 4-9)
+- Part II Charges (Clauses 4-9)

-Part III - The Board of Enquiry (Clause 10)
+- Part III The Board of Enquiry (Clause 10)

-Part IV - Procedure as to Charges (Clause 11-18)
+- Part IV Procedure as to Charges (Clauses 11-18)

-Part V - Diocesan Tribunals (Clauses 19-20)
+- Part V Diocesan Tribunals (Clauses 19-20)

-Part VI - The Trial (Clauses 21-28)
+- Part VI The Trial (Clauses 21-28)

-Part VII - Decision, Recommendation and Sentence (Clauses 29-38)
+- Part VII Decision, Recommendation and Sentence (Clauses 29-38)

-Part VIII - Appeal (Clause 39)
+- Part VIII Appeal (Clause 39)

-Part IX - Records (Clause 40-42)
+- Part IX Records (Clauses 40-42)

-Part X - Miscellaneous (Clauses 43-46)
+- Part X Miscellaneous (Clauses 43-46)

-3. (1) In this Ordinance (including this clause of this Ordinance) unless the context or subject matter otherwise requires or indicates:

-"accused" means a member of the clergy to whom this Ordinance applies against whom a charge is made.
+- (1) In this Ordinance (including this clause of this Ordinance) unless the context or subject matter otherwise requires or indicates: "accused" means a clergyman to whom this Ordinance applies against whom a charge is made

-"accuser" means a person who makes a charge and where a charge is made by more than one person "the accuser" means "each of the accusers".
+"accuser" means a person who makes a charge and where a charge is made by more than one person "the accuser" means "each of the accusers"

-"the Advocate" means the Advocate of the Diocese appointed pursuant to this Ordinance.
+"the Advocate" means the Advocate of the Diocese appointed pursuant to this Ordinance

-"the appellate tribunal" means the appellate tribunal constituted by and under the Constitution of the Anglican Church of Australia.
+"the appellate tribunal" means the appellate tribunal constituted by and under the Constitution of the Church of England in Australia

-"the Bishop" means the Bishop of Newcastle.
+"the Bishop" means the Bishop of Newcastle

-"the Board" means the Board of Enquiry constituted as provided by this Ordinance.
+"the Board" means the Board of Enquiry constituted as provided by this Ordinance

-"the Chancellor" means the Chancellor of the Diocese.
+"the Chancellor" means the Chancellor of the Diocese

-"ceremonial" includes ceremonial according to the use of the Church and also the obligation to abide by such use.
+"ceremonial" includes ceremonial according to the use of the Church and also the obligation to abide by such use

-"charge" means a charge made pursuant to this Ordinance.
+"charge" means a charge made pursuant to this Ordinance

-"the Church" means the Anglican Church of Australia.
+"the Church" means the Church of England in Australia